Test in production without watermarks.

 Let's look first at what both libraries have to offer, and then move on to the comparison itself.

 IronXL is a .NET library that facilitates reading and editing Microsoft Excel documents with C#.
 IronXL.Excel is a standalone .NET software library for reading a wide range of spreadsheet formats.
-It does not require that Microsoft Excel be installed, nor does it depend on Interop.
+It does not require Microsoft Excel to be installed, nor does it depend on Interop.

-IronXL is an intuitive C# API that allows you to read, edit and create Excel spreadsheet files in .NET with lightning-fast performance.
-IronXL fully supports .NET Core, .NET Framework, Xamarin, Mobile, Linux, macOS and Azure.
+IronXL is an intuitive C# API that allows you to read, edit, and create Excel spreadsheet files in .NET with lightning-fast performance.
+IronXL fully supports .NET Core, .NET Framework, Xamarin, Mobile, Linux, macOS, and Azure.

 IronXL is a leading .NET Core and .NET Framework Excel spreadsheet library for C#.